April 25th, 2018

 CII introduced the Predictability Index to help organizations do just that.
 The predictability index measures a project team’s ability to accurately and timely predict cost and schedule performance by assessing three core competencies:

 - Deviations at completion

-CII has found that when organizations implement performance measurement based on predictability, deviations are reported earlier, root causes of issues can be identified sooner, corrective action can be taken to mitigate risk, and resources can be optimized across the organization.
+CII found that when organizations implement performance measurement based on predictability, deviations are reported earlier and root causes of issues can be identified sooner.
+This allows them to take corrective action to mitigate risk, and optimize resources across the organization.

 It’s no coincidence that in addition to productivity and predictability, the construction industry also lags other sectors in technology adoption.
 Deloitte notes that Construction invests just 1.5% of revenue into IT, less than half of the average for all industries.
 Further, KPMG reported that two-thirds of surveyed firms don’t use advanced data analytics to monitor project-related estimation and performance.